-PED06 LIFETIME FITNESS:HON
+PED04 LIFETIME FITNESS:HON

-GRADE 12 elective 1⁄2 CR YR PREREQUISITE: A in Cross Training, 85 percent or higher on all fitness tests
+GRADE 12 elective 1⁄2 CR SEM PREREQUISITE: A in Cross Training, 85 percent or higher on all fitness tests

 Congratulations!
 You are among the fittest students in the school.
 It is time to explore ways to remain fit for a lifetime.
+This course can be taken only one time either first or second semester not both.